DragonTech26/BDSAddonManager/README.md

 - To **enable** a pack, simply select it from the list and click the button to move it into the Active list.
 - To **disable** a pack, select the active pack and click the button to move it to the Available/Inactive list.
-- To **add** a pack, drag and drop the .mcpack or .zip file onto the inactive side of the pack list.
-The new pack will be automatically imported and available to use.
+- To **add** a pack, either drag and drop the addon file onto the inactive side of the pack list or right click and select import.
 - To **remove** a pack, right click on the pack and select Delete pack.
 - To **save** the changes, select the save button and confirm in the popup.